ishumancentricai/fairlea/_pages/team.md

     </td>
     <td style="vertical-align: top; padding-left: 20px;">
       <p><strong>Prof Dr. Niklas Kühl</strong></p>
-      <p>Niklas Kühl is a Full Professor of Information Systems and Human-Centric Artificial Intelligence at the University of Bayreuth.
-He also serves as a Group Leader at the Information Systems branch of Fraunhofer FIT, Director at the Research Center Finance & Information Management (FIM), Senior Expert AI at IBM, and Associated Researcher at the Karlsruhe Institute of Technology (KIT).
-In addition to his academic roles, he brings practical experience from his former position as a Managing Consultant in Data Science at IBM.</p>
+      <p>Niklas Kühl is a full professor of information systems and human-centric AI at the University of Bayreuth, with roles at Fraunhofer FIT, FIM Research Institute, and IBM.
+His research spans machine learning, human-AI collaboration, fairness, and appropriate reliance.
+Previously, he led AI projects at IBM and earned his PhD (information systems) and habilitation (applied computer science) at the Karlsruhe Institute of Technology.
+He has published over 130 peer-reviewed articles and collaborates with global institutions like CMU, UT Austin, and MIT-IBM Watson AI Lab.</p>
       <a href="mailto:john@example.com" style="text-decoration: none; margin-right: 10px;">
         📧 Email
       </a>